A Path To Recovery

 Despair.
 Recovery.
 Sobriety.

-It’s my goal to share my story about sobriety, and my journey to find myself in sobriety.
-I helped to start a teens at risk program in federal prison, I have talked to kids and adults about alcohol and its effects on the lives of our loved ones, they stand by us and pay the price along with us, taking control of your life is admitting your alcoholic only then do you have a chance to live.
-Take that step for yourself and your family.
-The life you have is now, it is the only one you have.
-Don’t waste it being drunk.
+It’s my goal to share the story of my journey of finding myself in sobriety.
+I helped to start a teens at risk program in federal prison, have talked to kids and adults about alcohol and its effects on the lives of our loved ones, who stand by us and pay the price along with us.

 My Story